 The Great British Crumpet With a Twist

 On a trip to San Fransisco, my friends who live there raved about sourdough bread down by the Bay.
 Being from England, this bread is not that common, but being a foodie, I really wanted to try it.
 I was introduced to a whole new culture and flavor for baking with.
 It was certainly great-tasting bread, that's for sure, but did it have any health benefits?
 I read an article that stated, "A single teaspoon of active starter contains as many as 50 million yeasts and 5 billion lactobacilli bacteria.
 There are more bugs in half a cup of starter than there are humans who have ever existed in the universe."
 I guess that's a lot of bacteria then!

 I'm no doctor, but we all know there are good and bad bacteria.
-Sourdough starter has the good guys in it that are probiotics and provide you with many health benefits, including: reducing cholesterol, improving symptoms of irritable bowl syndrome, reducing allergy symptoms, and are just basically very good for your gut—even fighting the bad guys off in your gut and then stand guard to protect it.
+Sourdough starter has the good guys in it that are probiotics and provide you with many health benefits.
+These benefits include reducing cholesterol, improving symptoms of irritable bowl syndrome, and reducing allergy symptoms.
+They are just basically very good for your gut—they fight the bad guys off in your gut and then stand guard to protect it.

 That's why I started looking into what I could do with my starter other than making that delicious bread.
 As a Yorkshireman, English crumpets are in my blood (& belly as you can tell from my lower curvature from a sideways view).
 Crumpets are a perfect breakfast to start the day or just to eat as a snack at any time.
 Knowing there is no added fat content and that this treat is full of good bacteria, you can have a good conscience when you pile on your delicious favorite toppings to spice them up.